mjrio/mjr-kubernetes/Exercises/Kubernetes/README.md

 2. Visit the webapp in your browser via the NodePort Service.
 The webapp will load, but it will not be able reach the webapi.

-3. Find out what's happening with the webapi Pod by executing the following command a few times:
+3. Find out what's happening with the webapi Pod by executing the following command:

 ```
-kubectl get pod -l app=webapi
+kubectl describe pod -l app=webapi
 ```

-4. Edit the Kubernetes manifest in the exercise file to fix the error and update your Deployment again with `kubectl apply`.
-Confirm that the webapi is running and not continuously restarting anymore.
+4. Edit the Kubernetes manifest in the exercise file to fix the issue and update your Deployment again using `kubectl apply`.
+Confirm that the issue is fixed.

 ## 6. Configuration: Create a ConfigMap